Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 Step 4: Regularly monitor work progress.

-Step 5: Have discussions and practice communication.
+Step 5: Have discussions and practise communication.

 Step 6: Take feedback and connect with the stakeholders.